 So I have supported Else’s decision, and every year, I go to my daughter’s teachers to introduce myself, and something of our unique family situation, and to tell her that oh, by the way, Else does not want to say the pledge out of principle and has my full support.

-My husband, however, my husband disagrees.
-My husband who is at least as liberal as I am (and those of you who know me on FB know that I am hardly a political moderate) argues that she absolutely ought to say it; not via coercive force, but rather via conviction.
-The notion of liberty and justice for all is an ideal to which we are to aspire, he says, and it is a reminder about our core identities.
+Some could argue that she absolutely ought to say it; not via coercive force, but rather via conviction.
+The notion of liberty and justice for all is an ideal to which we are to aspire, and it is a reminder about our core identities.

 Extremely good point.